What are the symptoms of PCOS - how can you obtain a diagnosis?

 If you're reading this, it's most likely because you've recently been diagnosed with PCOS or have heard about the condition.
 Understandably, your mind is probably racing, and you probably have a million and one questions going around in your head.

-PCOS : Behind these four letters hides a global physiological dysfunction, known as Polycystic Ovary Syndrome.
-This condition affects approximately 1 in 7 women, although this number is probably greatly underestimated.
-It’s also the leading cause of infertility worldwide.
+PCOS: Behind these four letters hides a global hormonal dysfunction known as Polycystic Ovary Syndrome.
+It affects around 1 in 7 women (though experts believe this is likely an underestimate) and is the leading cause of infertility worldwide.

 In this article, we’ll provide you with insights into the different causes and consequences of this condition, as well as details of how it can be managed.